grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes_events.md

 `loki.source.kubernetes_events` does not expose any component-specific debug metrics.

+## Component behavior

+The component uses its data path (a directory named after the domain's fully qualified name) to store its _positions file_.
+The positions file is used to store read offsets, so that in case of a component or Agent restart, `loki.source.kubernetes_events` can pick up tailing from the same spot.

+The data path is inside the directory configured by the `--storage.path` [command line argument][cmd-args].

+In the static mode's [eventhandler integration][eventhandler-integration], a `cache_path` argument was used in order to configure such a positions file.
+In Flow mode, this argument is no longer necessary.

+[cmd-args]: {{< relref "../cli/run.md" >}}
+[eventhandler-integration]: {{< relref "../../../static/configuration/integrations/integrations-next/eventhandler-config.md" >}}

 ## Example

 This example collects watches events in the `kube-system` namespace and